Hymenaei: The Barriers

 The following day saw the performance of the second portion of the entertainment, the Barriers, a stylized ritual combat presented in the Banqueting House at Whitehall.
 Two women dressed in identical blue and white costumes with palm-leaf crowns purported to be Truth.
 One spoke in favour of the institution of marriage, and the second that it enslaved women.
 Next sixteen pairs knights contested with swords and pikes to defend these propositions.
 Peace and amity were restored by an angel emerging from a blaze of light.
 The angel brought the true figure of Truth, the advocate of marriage who had spoken first.

 The Duke of Lennox was chieftain of the victorious combatants, fighting against Lord Sussex's team.
+The members of the two teams were, as Knights of Truth; Lennox, Lord Effingham, Lord Walden, Lord Monteagle, Thomas Somerset, Charles Howard, John Gray, Thomas Monson, John Leigh, Robert Mansell, Edward Howard, Henry Goodere, Roger Dalison, Francis Howard, Lewis Mansel, with "Mr Gunteret" (the Bohemian or German courtier Henry de Gunderrot), and as the Knights of Opinion; the Earl of Sussex, Lord Willoughby, Lord Gerrard, Robert Carey, Oliver Cromwell, William Herbert, Robert Drury, William Woodhouse, Cary Reynolds, Richard Houghton, William Constable, Thomas Gerrard, Robert Killigrew, Thomas Badger, Thomas Dutton, and John Digby.

 Publication

 The masque was published later in 1606, in an edition printed by Valentine Simmes for the bookseller Thomas Thorpe – the first of Jonson's masques to be issued in print.
 The volume contains a preface in which Jonson envisions the performance of a masque as its body, but the meaning of the masque (as recorded in its text) as its soul.
 The work was printed again when included in the first folio collection of Jonson's works in 1616.
 Its full title in the latter text is Hymenaei, or The Solemnities of Masque and Barriers at a Marriage.